 It determines automatically which parts of a multi-file program need recompiling.
 The relationships about these parts, and the commands that must be used to update them, are described in a Makefile (./Makefile by default).
-The Makefile also describes targets that are going to be used as arguments all Compile the whole program install Compile the program and install it, copying the executable file and all accessory files clean Delete all temporary files in the current directory that are normally created by the compilation of the program, without deleting configuration files dist Create a distribution tarfile for the program shc Shell script compiler, used to prevent a shell script from inspection or modification.
-It encrypts a shell script, generates C source code, and compiles the C code into a stripped binary executable file patch Apply or remove a patch lsdiff List the files which are modified in a patch bc Calculator featuring arbitrary precision arithmetic dc Calculator featuring arbitrary precision arithmetic, in Reverse Polish Notation factor Find the prime factors of an integer units Convert quantities between different units datamash Perform numeric operations, apply statistical functions, or change formatting on tabular data vd VisiData, an interactive tool to explore and operate on tabular data jp Draw simple plots from CSV or JSON datadaff Compare tabular data and find the differences gnuplot Utility to plot 2D and 3D graphs in2csv Convert various tabular data formats into CSV.
+The Makefile also describes targets that are going to be used as arguments to the make command to perform the desired action, e.g.:

+(libraries, manual, etc.) in their final destination directory for actual use bc Calculator featuring arbitrary precision arithmetic dc Calculator featuring arbitrary precision arithmetic, in Reverse Polish Notation factor Find the prime factors of an integer units Convert quantities between different units jot Print increasing, decreasing, random, or redundant numbers or other data jot n a b Print n numbers from a to b, spacing them evenly datamash Perform numeric operations, apply statistical functions, or change formatting on tabular data vd VisiData, an interactive tool to explore and operate on tabular data jp Draw simple plots from CSV or JSON datadaff Compare tabular data and find the differences gnuplot Utility to plot 2D and 3D graphs in2csv Convert various tabular data formats into CSV.
 Part of the csvkit Python package sql2csv Execute SQL queries on a database and output the result as CSV csvclean Correct common syntax error on a CSV file csvcut Filter data on a CSV file csvgrep Find data in specific columns of a CSV file csvjoin Join CSV tables (similarly to SQL JOIN)